 GPS Bike Tracking vs AirTag: The Core Trade-off Explained

 Bluetooth trackers like AirTag and Samsung SmartTag 2 cost nothing to run and last a year on a coin battery.
-Dedicated GPS trackers provide live location anywhere with cell coverage but cost $5–20 per month indefinitely.
-The right choice depends on two things: your bike’s value and where you typically park it.
+Dedicated GPS trackers provide live location anywhere with cell coverage but cost $5-20 per month indefinitely.
+The National Bike Registry recommends using both a physical lock and a tracking device for maximum theft deterrence.
+The right choice depends on two things: your bike's value and where you typically park it.

 | Factor | AirTag 2 / BT Tracker | Dedicated GPS Tracker |